MicrosoftDocs/fabric-docs/docs/admin/admin-overview.md

 As a Fabric admin, you can manage many platform aspects for your organization.
 This section discusses the ability to manage some of Fabric's components, and the impact this has on your organization.

-### Purchase Fabric
+### Enable Fabric

-The [Microsoft Fabric admin switch](/fabric/admin/fabric-switch) lets organizations that use Power BI enable Microsoft Fabric.
+The [Microsoft Fabric admin switch](/fabric/admin/fabric-switch) is for organizations that already use Power BI.
+Once an organization has purchased Fabric, use the switch to enable it.

 ### Grant and manage licenses